October 9th is National Pet Obesity Awareness Day, but obesity is a health problem for dogs all year long.

 The health consequences of these extra pounds are just as serious, too: overweight dogs put greater stress on their joints, hearts, lungs, liver, and kidneys.
 They’re more prone to injury, and are at a higher risk during surgery.

 And it probably doesn’t feel good to them, either.
-Fat dogs don’t have the energy or the natural curiosity and playfulness that fit dogs do.
+Obese dogs don’t have the energy or the natural curiosity and playfulness that fit dogs do.
 Although dogs can’t decide to go on a diet or exercise more, they definitely appreciate life a whole lot more when they’re trim and ready for action.

-- Overeating for a dog is a matter of overfeeding–overly generous portions, between-meals snacks, and table scraps.
-Sometimes the owner mistakenly believes that a dog needs access to food 24 hours a day, or that dogs only ‘ask’ for more food when they’re truly hungry.
+- Overeating for a dog is a matter of overfeeding — overly generous portions, between-meals snacks, and table scraps.
+Sometimes the pet parent mistakenly believes that a dog needs access to food 24 hours a day, or that dogs only ‘ask’ for more food when they’re truly hungry.
 Not true.
 Dogs are natural scavengers, and if they learn that a certain look will yield more food, they’ll ask for it over and over, whether they’re hungry or not.

-- Lack of exercise–it’s the same problem we humans have.
-Dogs generally confined indoors or in yards don’t get the exercise they need–and no, dogs won’t ‘automatically’ exercise any more than humans.
+- Lack of exercise is the same problem we humans have.
+Dogs generally confined indoors or in yards don’t get the exercise they need — and no, dogs won’t ‘automatically’ exercise any more than humans.
 They’re just as lazy as we are.
 Fence-running and playing isn’t enough.
-If the dog isn’t exercising there will be slow but steady weight gain, leading to obesity in middle age.
+If the dog isn’t exercising, there will be slow but steady weight gain, leading to obesity in middle age.